nachoaldamav/easy-html-injector/README.md

 #### Bonus: Using my package manager

-I've made a package manager called [Ultra](https://ultrapkg.dev) that is faster and uses less disk space than npm and yarn.
+I've made a package manager called [Ultra](https://ultrapkg.dev).
 If you want to try it out, you can install it with:

 ```bash
 npm install -g @ultrapkg/core